U.S. Federal Shutdown Information All of Utah’s Mighty 5 national parks will remain open. Learn more.

-A 100-year-old craft chocolate method to make the perfect bar is right at home in Park City.
+A 100-year-old craft chocolate method to make the perfect bar is right at home in Heber.

-Creating small-batch fine chocolate while nestled in the mountains at 7,000 feet above sea level wasn’t necessarily the end goal for Davies and co-owner Robbie Stout, but it sure is sweet.
-In fact, Stout and Davies relocated their factory from Denver when they were won over by Park City with grant money allocated for small businesses and, of course, with the trails, ski runs and lifestyle.
+Creating small-batch fine chocolate while nestled in the mountains wasn’t necessarily the end goal for Davies and co-owner Robbie Stout, but it sure is sweet.
+In fact, Stout and Davies relocated their factory from Colorado to Utah when they were won over by grant money allocated for small businesses, as well as access to trails, ski runs and lifestyle.

-“We loved the idea [of moving to Park City] from a quality-of-life perspective,” Davies says.
-Add to that the fact that Stout is a Park City native, and they had the makings of an easy transition.
+“We loved the idea [of moving] from a quality-of-life perspective,” Davies says.
+Add to that the fact that Stout is a Utah native, and they had the makings of an easy transition.

 The focus for Ritual has always been on handcrafting ethically sourced, single-origin cacao beans into chocolate bars with a focus on tasting “terroir.”
 As many wine connoisseurs will be familiar, terroir is the unique character and taste imparted from a growing region — soil, weather, topography, etc.